Make America Healthy Again: MAHA Strategy

-The Department of Health & Human Services announced the release of the "Make Our Children Healthy Again Strategy" report on September 9, 2025.
+The Department of Health and Human Services announced the release of the "Make Our Children Healthy Again Strategy" report on September 9, 2025.
 The Make Our Children Healthy Again Strategy is another part of EO 14212.
 The strategy document lists specific actions to implement findings of the MAHA report released in May 2025.
 A preliminary draft of "Make Our Children Healthy Again Strategy" did not mention the leading causes of childhood death, those being firearms and motor vehicle accidents, and was described by Ars Technica as "echoing long-held conspiracy theories and misinformation about Wi-Fi and 5G".
-It also continued to cast doubt on the safety of water fluoridation and childhood vaccines.
+It also cast doubt on the safety of water fluoridation and childhood vaccines.

 Policy

 Water fluoridation

-Water fluoridation, the controlled addition of fluoride to public water supplies to reduce tooth decay, is one of the concerns of the MAHA movement.
+The movement opposes the addition of fluoride to public water supplies to reduce tooth decay.
 The public health practice reduces cavities in children and has been praised by dentists and public health experts.
 The World Health Organization, FDI World Dental Federation, American Dental Association (ADA), and Centers for Disease Control and Prevention (CDC) state that water fluoridation is safe and effective; it is regarded as one of the ten greatest public health achievements of the 20th century by the CDC.
 A majority of dental experts, including the ADA and CDC, disagree with Kennedy's views on water fluoridation.